brandoncorbin/bootstrap-spacing/README.md

 	I'll have a little margin on the top.
 </div>
 <div class="spacer">
-	I'll have a some more margin on the top.
+	I'll have some more margin on the top.
 </div>
 <div class="spacer spacer-xl">
-	I'll have a some more margin on the top.
+	I'll have event more margin on the top.
 </div>
 ```